instacart/redux-rails/README.md

   // GET https://your-site-url.com/api/users/123
 ```

-With user(s) as an example resource, and `https://your-site-url.com/api/` as your domain, your url structures would look like this for different rails actions.
+With user(s) as an example resource, and `https://your-site-url.com/api/` as your baseUrl, your url structures would look like this for different rails actions.

 | Resource Controller | Redux Rails action | HTTP Method  | controller URL |
 | ------------------- | ------------------ | -----------  | -------------- |